 Within months she has quit her well-paid London job as a graphic designer, sold her comfortable Bedfordshire cottage, turned her back on loads-a-money 1980s Britain and moved to live on a remote island among 17 inhabitants she has never met before.
 No income, no electricity and no ferry service.
 Access is by fishing boat – but only if the weather allows.

 If we ever nurture such island fantasies, most of us do not get much further than the first week back at work.
 Now 26 years later, Anne Cholawo is one of three inhabitants of the island of Soay.
 Her extraordinary story of survival against the odds is told in compelling detail in her book, Island on the Edge, A life on Soay published by Birlinn.
-And, if the response at Wigtown Book Festival is anything to go by, it shows every sign of being the great success it deserves to be.
+Enthusiastic response at Wigtown Book Festival in October 2016 was an early indicator of success.
+By Christmas it had sold out and it is now in second edition.

 Today as I write this on a cold, blustery evening sitting by the wood-burning stove, I think of how privileged, blessed and lucky we have been to have had the chance to live out so much of our lives on such a magical and peaceful island.
 Even if it had to end tomorrow, we could not have asked for more.